 The full timetable of all activities for this course can be accessed from Course Planner.

-2. The ability to work with building and planning constraints creatively
+2. Think creatively with building, site and planning constraints

-4. Develop design skills that work systematically with design metrics particularly with module/ grid
+4. Develop design skills that work systematically but outside the box with modularity

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 Attribute 1: Deep discipline knowledge and intellectual breadth